junkurihara/jscu/README.md

 Firstly, we just started to provide the following functions that works in most modern browsers (Vivaldi/Chrome/Safari/Firefox/Edge/IE) and Node.js (with and without `--experimental-modules`):
 - ECDSA signing, verification, key generation (P-256/P-384/P-521)
 - Public/private key format conversion between ECDSA JWK and PEM (SPKI for public/PKCS8 for private)
+- Generation of X.509 public key certificate from JWK and extraction of JWK public key from X.509 public key certificate.
 - JWK EC public key thumbprint
 - Generation of random byte array
 - Generation of message digest (SHA-256/384/512)